 On July 24, 2015 the IASB issued the final version of IFRS 9, bringing together the classification and measurement, impairment and hedge accounting phases of the IASB's project to replace IAS 39, "Financial Instruments: Recognition and Measurement", and all previous versions of IFRS 9.
 IFRS 9 is effective for annual periods beginning on or after January 1, 2018.
-IFRS 9 requires financial assets to be classified into three measurement categories: those measured at fair value through profit and loss ("FVPL"), those measured at fair value through other comprehensive income ("FVOCI") and those measured at amortized cost.
+IFRS 9 requires financial assets to be classified into three measurement categories: those measured at FVPL, those measured at FVOCI and those measured at amortized cost.
 The determination is made at initial recognition.
 The classification depends on the entity's business model for managing its financial instruments and the contractual cash flow characteristics of the instrument.

-Financial assets designated as available-for-sale at December 31, 2017 are comprised of the Company's investment in Wescan Goldfields Inc. ("Wescan").
-IFRS 9 will require all equity investments to be measured at fair value.
-The default approach is for all changes in fair value to be recognized in profit or loss ("FVPL").
-However, for equity investments that are not held for trading, entities can make an irrevocable election at initial recognized in other comprehensive income.
+Financial assets previously designated as available-for-sale at December 31, 2017 were comprised of the Company's investment in Wescan Goldfields Inc. ("Wescan").
+IFRS 9 requires all equity investments to be measured at fair value.
+The default approach is for all changes in fair value to be recognized in profit or loss (FVPL).
+However, for equity investments that are not held for trading, entities can make an irrevocable election at initial recognition to classify the instruments as FVOCI, with all subsequent changes in fair value being recognized in other comprehensive income.
 This election is available for each separate investment.
-The Company does not intend to make this election.

-The estimated impact as a result of the application of IFRS 9 is an increase of \$290 thousand to accumulated deficit and a corresponding decrease to accumulated other comprehensive income.
-The actual impacts of adopting IFRS 9 at January 1, 2018 may change as the new accounting policies are subject to change until the Company presents its first financial statements that include the date of initial application.
+The Company did not make this election.
+The impact as a result of the application of IFRS 9 is an increase of \$290 thousand to accumulated deficit and a corresponding decrease to accumulated other comprehensive income.